I’m taking one of Marianne Williamson’s greatest quotes, in my perspective, to the next level with a revolution of bliss. Let’s go!

 We are all meant to shine, as children do.
 We were born to make manifest the glory of God that is within us.
 It’s not just in some of us; it is in everyone.

-The Millennials have their fingers on this pulse.
-We are constantly evolving and the next generation is always leading the way in the next level of where we want to be as a global consciousness.
-I see the constant seeking of fame on social media as a means of saying, “Hey, I’m special.”
-And now, fame is not limited to the few, it is for the many.
+On social media, we’re all saying constantly, “Hey, I love this,” or “Hey, I’m special.”
+And now, this entitlement is not limited to the few, it is for the many.
+Because we can all be special and unique together.
 Who’s trending?
 Who just went viral?
-How many ‘likes’ do they/I have?
-By that same token, we don’t all seek out the same avenues by which to express how special we are (thank God), and this is what makes life such an adventure.
+How many likes do they/I have?
+By that same token, we don’t all seek out the same avenues or outlets by which to express how special we are, and this is what makes life such an adventure.

 And as we let our own light shine, we unconsciously give other people permission to do the same.
 As we are liberated from our own fear, our presence automatically liberates others.

-As we each express our bliss, others witness and are inspired to take actions to express theirs.
+As we each express our bliss, others witness it and are inspired to express theirs.
 It is the evidence of our interconnectedness, and the honor it is to be a part of this world.
 I am honored to be a part of this world with you.